 Repeat II + I, 12 more times ending at the far left chain space of the final square.

 III.
-Chain 1, SC into the same chain space, now working down the side, SC into the next 8 stitches, (SC into the center join, SC into the next chain space, SC into the next 8 stitches) 13x, SC into the center join, SC into the next chain space, SC into the next 7 stitches, (SC, chain 1, SC) into the next corner chain space, SC into the next 8 stitches, (SC into the center join, SC into the next chain space and next 8 stitches) 4x, Join to the first SC.
+Chain 1, SC into the same chain space, now working down the side, SC into the next 8 stitches, (SC into the center join, SC into the next chain space, SC into the next 8 stitches) 13x, SC into the center join, SC into the next chain space, SC into the next 7 stitches, (SC, chain 1, SC) into the next corner chain space, SC into the next 8 stitches, (SC into the center join, SC into the next chain space and next 8 stitches) 4x, chain 1.
+Join to the first SC.

 Border R2 – 3: Chain 1.
 SC into the 1st stitch and each stitch up to the next corner, (SC, chain 1, SC) into the next corner chain space, SC into the next stitch and each stitch over to the next corner, (SC, chain 1, SC) into the next corner chain space, SC into the next stitch and each stitch down to the next corner, (SC, chain 1, SC) into the next corner chain space, SC into the next stitch and each stitch over to the beginning.
 SC into the same stitch as the first.
 Join to the first SC.
 Weave in remaining ends.